Race in the USA Course Tackles Issues of Race in Real Time

 As the tragic events in Charlottesville have made explicitly clear, race is a pressing issue that demands our attention.

-Coordinated by Milano School faculty members Maya Wiley, Michelle DePass, and Darrick Hamilton (pictured), the course will bring together scholars, experts, and thought leaders to examine such issues as racial stratification, implicit bias, and the complex, intersectional relationships between race, gender, and class.
+Following in its tradition of responding to urgent issues in real time, The New School is offering a new course, Race in the United States.
+Convened by New School faculty members Maya Wiley, Michelle DePass, and Darrick Hamilton, the course brings together prominent scholars, experts, thought leaders, and activists to examine such issues as racial stratification, implicit bias, and the complex, intersectional relationships between race, gender, and class.

-Race in the United States is The New School’s second University course on post-election America and is sponsored by the Provost’s Office and the 2017 Henry Cohen Lecture Series.
+Race in the USA is sponsored by the Provost’s Office and the 2017 Henry Cohen Lecture Series of The Milano School.